QuiltMC/developer-wiki/wiki/entities/attributes/markdown/attributes.md

 By default, NBT and hard-coded modifiers don't mix.
 If you've ever applied a modifier via NBT on a sword, for example, you might have noticed that your modifier gets applied, but the item suddenly doesn't have any attack damage or speed.
 You can see why in `ItemStack#getAttributeModifiers`: it straight up ignores any hard-coded ones like in the previous example if the stack has any modifiers in its NBT.

 [Here's a mod that fixes this](https://modrinth.com/mod/cmods).
 It's basically a one-line mixin, but, hey, someone had to do it.

+## Further Reading

+Check out the [Minecraft Wiki page](https://minecraft.fandom.com/wiki/Attribute) for a comprehensive list of vanilla attributes, modifiers, and features.